ghaitben/csi2532-project/README.md

   - `200 OK`: Client login successful.
 Response includes `user_id`.
   - `401 Unauthorized`: Client login failed.
   - `405 Method Not Allowed`: Only `POST` method allowed.

+Login Endpoint

+    Sample JSON Body:

+    json

+    {
+        "fullname": "John Doe",
+        "ssn": "123-45-6789",
+        "user_type": "client"
+    }

+    This JSON body attempts to log in a client named "John Doe" with the provided SSN.
+If the credentials are correct, the user is logged in successfully.

 ## 3. Search Rooms